 Rugby Dreams and Alpine Beginnings: Abby Vogel’s Athletic Odyssey

-We’re excited to continue our series, “Pioneers of the Pitch”, where we celebrate the groundbreaking athletes, administrators, coaches, referees and fans who’ve left their mark on rugby in the USA.
+We’re excited to continue our series, “Pioneers of the Pitch,” where we celebrate the groundbreaking athletes, administrators, coaches, referees, and fans making their mark on rugby in the USA.
 Each installment takes you on a journey through the inspiring stories of rising stars and seasoned legends, both on and off the field.
-Join us as we shine a light on these exceptional individuals and uncover their tales of dedication, passion, and triumph.
+Whether honoring their contributions during their lifetime or posthumously, we shine a light on these exceptional individuals and uncover their tales of dedication, passion, and triumph.

 Abby Vogel’s journey into the world of sports began at a tender age in Portland, Maine.
 Introduced to team sports at five, Abby’s first competitive foray was in Alpine Ski Racing, a sport she engaged with deeply from age twelve.
 Growing up, her athletic interests were diverse, spanning softball, basketball, skiing, and football, but it was rugby that ultimately captured her heart.